Everything To Know: Florence, Italy

 Takeaways

 Firenze is one of the places that requires slow, intentional traveling.
 Take your time with this magical city.
 Slow down and enjoy everything it has to offer.
-Known for its history and art, Florence will captivate you and entice you to stay longer than you planned.
+Known for its history and art, Firenze will captivate you and entice you to stay longer than you planned.
 Hopefully, now that you know more of about the museums and exhibitions, cuisine, and history of the city, you are even more excited to book your ticket than before.
-We highly suggest that you take a look at our destination guide for Firenze before going, to get over 30 location recommendations, all from personal experience and tips from locals.
-If you find any of this useful, let us know!
+I highly suggest that you take a look at my destination guide for Firenze before going, to get over 30 location recommendations, all from personal experience and tips from locals.
+If you find any of this useful, let me know!
 If you have questions, comments, or concerns, share them!
-Our goal is for this to be a platform for like-minded travelers to share and help others.
-If you follow us on Instagram, Facebook, and Threads, you will find that’s the easiest place to interact with a community of wanderers.
-On our YouTube channel, we will share tips, tricks, and lessons learned from each destination we go to, and our podcast will have similar content in a different format.
-We hope that you find this information helpful and use it as a starting point for your own wonderful, magical adventures!
+My goal is for this to be a platform for like-minded travelers to share and help others.
+If you follow me on Instagram, Facebook, and Threads, you will find that’s the easiest place to interact with a community of wanderers.
+On my YouTube channel, I will share tips, tricks, and lessons learned from each destination I go to, and my podcast will have similar content in a different format.
+I hope that you find this information helpful and use it as a starting point for your own wonderful, magical adventures!
 Happy wandering.